mhawryluk/city-simulation-game/README.md

 ## General Information
-Created as a project for a Python Programming class at the AGH University, City Simulation Game is a 2D game, that lets you design, build and manage a city.
+Created as a project for a Python Programming class at the AGH UST, **City Simulation Game** (or **CSG** for short) is a 2D sandbox game that lets you design, build and manage your own city.

 ## Technologies Used